4.2.2. Customs, excise and environmental control

-Inspection actions on taxes levied on Foreign Trade operations, on Special Taxes and on environmental taxes
+Inspections on taxes levied on foreign trade operations, special taxes and environmental taxes

-Included are the inspection actions carried out by the bodies of the Customs and Excise Inspection area of the Special Delegations and the Central Delegation of Large Taxpayers, in order to combat fraud that affects both the financial interests of the European Union, that is, to own resources and community aid for the export of agricultural products, as well as internal taxes that tax foreign trade operations and Special and environmental Taxes.
+This includes inspection activities carried out by the Customs and Excise Inspection departments of the Special Delegations and the Central Delegation for Large Taxpayers, in order to combat fraud that affects both the financial interests of the European Union, that is, its own resources and community aid for the export of agricultural products, as well as internal taxes that tax foreign trade operations and special and environmental taxes.

 Special and environmental taxes:

-In 2018, the checks focused mainly on the following areas:
+In 2018, the inspections focused mainly on the following areas:

-• Control of fraud due to improper application of the exemptions and/or cases of non-submission contemplated in the law, related to the registration of vehicles and recreational boats, as well as the control of boats with non-Spanish registration and control of the tax bases and the declared CO2 emissions of all means of transport.
+Control of fraud due to improper application of exemptions and/or cases of non-taxation provided for in the law, relating to the registration of vehicles and recreational vessels, as well as the control of vessels with non-Spanish registration and control of the tax bases and declared CO2 emissions of all means of transport.

-• Control of the declaration and payment of the Tax on the Value of Electrical Energy Production.
+Control of the declaration and payment of the Tax on the Value of Electric Energy Production.

 Foreign Trade: